 ANS provides the BOG with guidelines on typical numbers of animals harvested for customary and traditional uses under normal conditions.
 Hunting regulations can be re-examined if harvests for customary and traditional uses consistently fall below ANS.
-This may be for many reasons: hunting regulations, changes in animal abundance or distribution, or changes in human use patterns, just to name a few.
+This may be for many reasons: hunting regulations, changes in animal abundance or distribution, or changes in human use patterns, just to name a few a Subsistence and General Hunts.